KDJDEV/MemeTodo/README.md

 MemeTodo is built with Electron.js, and can run on Windows, MacOS, and Linux.
 You can find prebuilt installers on this project's accompanying website: https://memetodo.vercel.app/

+## Usage
+You can use MemeTodo as you would a normal todo app; you can create jobs to group your tasks at the top of the application view, and add and remove individual tasks to and from those groups.